 Berry sauce, optional

 1. Preheat the oven to 175°C (350°F).
 Set the oven rack in the lower middle position.
-Line with parchment paper a 25 cm (9-in.).
-Wrap a 25 cm (9-inch) springform pan with heavy-duty aluminum foil, covering the underside.
+Line with parchment paper a 25 cm (9-in.)
+Wrap a 25 cm (9-inch) springform pan with one large piece of heavy-duty aluminum foil, covering the underside of the pan and extending all the way to the top.
 Set aside.

 2. In a medium bowl, combine the graham cracker crumbs, melted butter, sugar, and salt.
 Stir until well combined.